 During this year, the Board has continued to oversee the next implementation stages of the strategic plan with a strong focus on leadership, collaboration and accountability.
-The organisation has a strategic plan known as 'Our Plan' - a five year blueprint and direction of travel towards 2022.
+The organisation's strategic plan known as 'Our Plan' - a five year blueprint and direction of travel towards 2022 was built upon and extended to 2024.
 Built on seven core themes underpinned by an ethos of safeguarding, it provides a framework for innovation and agile working:

-A key priority for our strategic plan is to have the right people, in the right place, at the right time to create and deliver excellent frontline support.
+A key priority for our strategic plans is to have the right people, in the right place, at the right time to create and deliver excellent frontline support.
 Our Plan is a live working document that utilises Innovation Groups as the forum for co-production and collaboration with individuals, families, professional services and staff teams.